-In recent years, powerful ideas to probe "light dark matter" (LDM) in the sub-GeV mass range have emerged from efforts to test the intriguing possibility that dark matter is part of a dark sector that is neutral under all Standard Model (SM) forces (see [4, 7] for recent reviews).
+In recent years, powerful ideas to probe "light dark matter" (LDM) in the sub-GeV mass range have emerged from efforts to test the intriguing possibility that dark matter is part of a dark sector that is neutral under all Standard Model (SM) forces (see [3, 6] for recent reviews).
 As with Weakly Interacting Massive Particles (WIMPs), an attractive sensitivity milestone is motivated by the requirement that thermal freeze-out reactions give rise to an appropriate abundance of dark matter.
 This casts a spotlight on dark matter interactions with electrons that is only a few orders of magnitude beyond existing accelerator-based sensitivity [1].
-To reach this goal, our aim is to use an electron beam to produce dark matter in fixed-target collisions, making use of missing energy and momentum to identify and measure dark matter reactions [17, 16].
-The NA64 experiment at CERN has already carried out a first physics run for a fixed-target electron beam experiment using missing energy as the identifying signature [5, 6].
-That experiment promises to reach a sub-GeV dark matter sensitivity primarily due to luminosity limitations.
+To reach this goal, our aim is to use an electron beam to produce dark matter in fixed-target collisions, making use of missing energy and momentum to identify and measure dark matter reactions [16, 15].
+The NA64 experiment at CERN has already carried out a first physics run for a fixed-target electron beam experiment using missing energy as the identifying signature [4, 5].
+That experiment promises to reach a sub-GeV dark matter sensitivity surpassing all existing constraints by 2020 [3, 11], but will fall short of the required sensitivity primarily due to luminosity limitations.
 At masses above $\mathcal{O}(500)$ MeV, Belle II's future missing mass measurements might provide the required sensitivity, but will certainly fall short at lower masses due to luminosity and background limitations.

-The "Light Dark Matter eXperiment" (LDMX) is designed to meet the following science goals:
+The "Light Dark Matter experiment" (LDMX) is designed to meet the following science goals:

-• Provide a high-luminosity measurement of missing momentum in multi-GeV electron fixedtarget collisions, sensitive to both direct dark matter production and mediator particle production.
+- Provide a high-luminosity measurement of missing momentum in multi-GeV electron fixed-target collisions, sensitive to both direct dark matter production and mediator particle production.
 This measurement would provide broad sensitivity to dark matter interactions over the entire sub-GeV mass range while circumventing limitations inherent to non-relativistic probes of dark matter.
 In contrast to other detection approaches, this would provide strong sensitivity to both scalar and fermion dark matter, for both spin-independent and spin-dependent interactions.
-LDMX would aim to extend sensitivity by three orders of magnitude beyond the expected reach of NA64 in the near future, providing the sensitivity needed to test most scenarios of dark matter freeze-out via annihilation into light Standard Model final states, a goal highlighted in [7] and [1].
-This measurement will provide LDMX with excellent discovery potential, and is the primary science driver for the experiment.
+LDMX would aim to extend sensitivity by three orders of magnitude beyond the expected reach of NA64 in the near future, providing the sensitivity needed to test most scenarios of dark matter freeze-out via annihilation into light Standard Model final states, a goal highlighted in [6] and [1].
+This measurement will provide LDMX with excellent discovery potential, and is the primary science driver for the experiment. - Using missing momentum measurements, explore broad and important new territory for secluded dark matter models, millicharge particles, invisibly decaying dark photons, axions, and dark higgs particles.
+By extension, explore significant new territory for SIMP [14, 13, 7], ELDER [18, 19], asymmetric [20, 21], and freeze-in [10, 12, 9] dark matter scenarios.

-- Using missing momentum measurements, explore broad and important new territory for secluded dark matter models, millicharge particles, invisibly decaying dark photons, axions, and dark higgs particles.
-By extension, explore significant new territory for SIMP [15, 14, 8], ELDER [19, 20], asymmetric [21, 22], and freeze-in [11, 13, 10] dark matter scenarios. - Using LDMX as a short baseline beam dump, provide sensitivity to displaced visible decays of dark photons, axions, inelastic dark matter, dark higgs, and other long-lived dark sector particles.
-Variations of LDMX with a muon beam can also explore dark sectors whose particles couple preferentially to the second generation [18].
+• Using LDMX as a short baseline beam dump, provide sensitivity to displaced visible decays of dark photons, axions, inelastic dark matter, dark higgs, and other long-lived dark sector particles.
+Variations of LDMX with a muon beam can also explore dark sectors whose particles couple preferentially to the second generation [17].

-As a multi-purpose experiment, LDMX will be able to address an especially broad range of the dark sector science highlighted and prioritized by recent community planning efforts [7, 1], with special emphasis on the simplest thermal sub-GeV dark matter scenarios.
+As a multi-purpose experiment, LDMX will be able to address an especially broad range of the dark sector science highlighted and prioritized by recent community planning efforts [6, 1], with special emphasis on the simplest thermal sub-GeV dark matter scenarios.
 We believe that LDMX would have extraordinary discovery potential and therefore provide the foundation for a successful light dark matter program in the US or abroad.